CordiezT/CordiezT/README.md

 I’m passionate about technology and the applications of artificial intelligence.
 Before joining Passion Capital, I led the development of predictive models for bankruptcy at a fintech startup in France and provided ad-hoc support to founders.

-I hold a MSc in Applied Artificial Intelligence from Cranfield University and a Master in Finance from ESSEC Business School.

 In my free time, I enjoy gliding—I've logged 250 flight hours.
 You can check out one of my flights(https://www.weglide.org/flight/161017)

 #### Things I've worked on